kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 # Closing Thoughts

 While CrowdSec is a dope open source project, there were some awkward aspects to the ecosystem that I encountered.
-This could be due to my lack of understanding of how the package is intended to be used.
+This could be due to my lack of understanding of how the package is intended to be used so take these with a grain of salt.

-## Ephemeral Environment Challenges
+#### Ephemeral Challenges
-- Bouncers register as new instances on pod restarts
+- Bouncers register as new bouncers on pod restarts.

-- LAPI metrics become cluttered in Kubernetes environments
-- Difficult to track bouncer status across pod lifecycles
+I think this happens as its "registering" as a new instance of the bouncer each time, and runs into naming conflicts.

-## SDK Improvements Needed
+#### GO SDK Improvements
 - Better documentation for metrics integration
-- Simplified API for common use cases
 - More streamlined metrics exposure

 I am hoping to contribute to the ecosystem to improve the experience for others, and I definitely intend to keep using it in my homelab.